-Apple Disk Transfer ProDOS (ADTPro) transfers diskettes and disk images between Apple II-era computers and the modern world.
+Apple Disk Transfer ProDOS (ADTPro) transfers physical disks and disk images between Apple II-era computers and the modern world.
 It can even get your Apple running if you don't have any disks at all.
-The host (server) component that runs on today's computers with Java, and an Apple (client) component that runs on any Apple II or Apple /// compatible computer with at least 64k of memory.
+The host (server) component runs on today's computers with Java, and the 8-bit Apple (client) component runs on any Apple II or Apple /// compatible computer with 64k of memory or more.

 ADTPro transfers disks using any of these communications devices:

-If you already have a way to transfer virtual disk images to your Apple, you can use it to transfer the disk image containing ADTPro that comes with this project (ADTPRO-2.0.1.DSK or ADTPROSOS-2.0.1.DSK) to your Apple.
+If you already have a way to transfer virtual disk images to your Apple, you can use that to transfer the latest disk image containing ADTPro that comes with this project (ADTPRO-2.0.1.DSK or ADTPROSOS-2.0.1.DSK) to your Apple.
 Reboot the Apple with the ADTPro floppy, and you're ready to go.

-If you don't use DOS ADT now, don't have software for your Apple yet, or don't have a serial card, more bootstrapping scenarios and configurations are detailed below.
+If you don't have software for your Apple yet, more bootstrapping scenarios and configurations are detailed here:

-Here is a 5-minute overview video of the Apple II bootstrapping process, end-to-end.
+Here is a 5-minute video of the Apple II bootstrapping process, end-to-end.
 It hasn't been updated with the new look for version 2, but the process is the same: